bfollek/twitter_easy_and_hard/README.md

 Now I have some understanding and appreciation of what OAuth does:

 * The secrets don't leave the sender.
-The sender uses them as input to a hash, along with a bunch of public values.
-The hash travels along with the public values.
-The receiver grabs its own local values for the secrets, adds the public values it received, and builds its own version of the hash.
-If the secrets don't match, the hashes won't match, and the request isn't authorized.
+The sender uses them as input to the signature, a hash, that's also built from a bunch of public values.
+The signature travels along with the public values.
+The receiver grabs its own local values for the secrets, adds the public values it received, and builds its own version of the signature.
+If the secrets don't match, the signatures won't match, and the request isn't authorized.

 * The public values are a bunch of OAuth values and the details of the request: http method, url, and parameters.
-If someone tampers with the request in transit and changes any of these, the hashes won't match, and the request isn't authorized.
+If someone tampers with the request in transit and changes any of these, the signaturees won't match, and the request isn't authorized.

 So there are two levels of security:
 * Shared secrets;